Company Registration in Australia- An Overview

 - Constitution of the Company

-An applicant must choose if he wants to draft the articles of association of the company.
+Companies constituted before 1st July, 1988 in Australia were asked to prepare two separate documents called Memorandum of Association and Articles of Association.
+Now the companies are supposed to prepare only one document called the Company’s Constitution. of the company n applicant must choose if he wants to draft the articles of association of the company.
 The memorandum of association would also be an important document in company registration.
-The Corporations Act in Australia has some rules known as replaceable rules.
+ASIC mandates every company to either create its own Company Constitution or the company can choose the replaceable rules provided under The Corporations Act in Australia.
 These rules would be applicable to the constitution of the company.
 Either the company can utilise these rules or draft its own constitution as per the requirements.
 There are specific rules which have to be followed for company registration in Australia, in case the applicant is applying for a sole proprietorship.

 - Compliances related to the Register

 There are specific compliances which have to be carried out in accordance to the Corporations Act.
 This would include keeping the register of details updated.
 The register of the directors and shareholders have to be updated in accordance with the corporations Act.

 After this, the respective consent of all the key management executives of the company must be obtained.
 This will include all the directors of the company, the shareholders and other key executives.
 Written permission is required for using the office.

 In the final step, the applicant would have to register the company.
 This can be carried out in the following link https://register.business.gov.au/ .
 The company can be registered either in the online method or the offline method.
 However, for the offline method, the applicant would require to provide details of the exception of the application, the transaction reference number and other information.
 Once the company application is received and processed, the ACN would be provided to the applicant.
 This would be utilised to apply for the ABN.
 The company name would be entered into the official registry and the certificate of incorporation would be sent to the applicant.